MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/advanced-concepts/locatable-camera-overview.md

 > [!NOTE]
 > Customers can leverage [mixed reality capture](/hololens/holographic-photos-and-videos) to take videos or photos of your app, which include holograms and video stabilization.
 >
->As a developer, there are considerations you should take into account when creating your app if you want it to look as good as possible when a customer captures content.
+> If you want the content your users capture to look as good as possible, there are some things you should consider.
 You can also enable (and customize) mixed reality capture from directly within your app.
 Learn more at [mixed reality capture for developers](../native/mixed-reality-capture-for-developers.md).

 ## Locating the Device Camera in the World

 When HoloLens takes photos and videos, the captured frames include the location of the camera in the world and the lens model of the camera.
 This allows applications to reason about the position of the camera in the real world for augmented imaging scenarios.
 Developers can creatively roll their own scenarios using their favorite image processing or custom computer vision libraries.

 "Camera" elsewhere in HoloLens documentation may refer to the "virtual game camera" (the frustum the app renders to).
-Unless denoted otherwise, "camera" on this page refers to the real-world RGB color camera.
+Unless described otherwise, "camera" on this page refers to the real-world RGB color camera.

 ### Distortion Error

 On HoloLens, the video and still image streams are undistorted in the system's image-processing pipeline before the frames are made available to the application (the preview stream contains the original distorted frames).
-Because only the CameraIntrinsics are made available, applications must assume image frames represent a perfect pinhole camera.
+Because only the CameraIntrinsics are made available, applications must assume that image frames represent a perfect pinhole camera.

 On HoloLens (first-generation), the undistortion function in the image processor may still leave an error of up to 10 pixels when using the CameraIntrinsics in the frame metadata.
-In many use cases, this error won't matter, but if you're aligning holograms to real world posters/markers, for example, and you notice a <10-px offset (roughly 11 mm for holograms positioned 2 meters away), this distortion error could be the cause.
+In many use cases, this error won't matter, but if you're aligning holograms to real world posters/markers, for example, and you notice a < 10-px offset (roughly 11 mm for holograms positioned 2 meters away), this distortion error could be the cause.

 ## Locatable Camera Usage Scenarios

 ### Show a photo or video in the world where it was captured

-The Device Camera frames come with a "Camera To World" transform, that can be used to show exactly where the device was when the image was taken.
+The Device Camera frames come with a "Camera To World" transform that can be used to show exactly where the device was when the image was taken.
 For example, you could position a small holographic icon at this location (CameraToWorld.MultiplyPoint(Vector3.zero)) and even draw a little arrow in the direction that the camera was facing (CameraToWorld.MultiplyVector(Vector3.forward)).
 <!-- Add some text that explain where these functions come from. -->

 ### Tag / Pattern / Poster / Object Tracking

 Many mixed reality applications use a recognizable image or visual pattern to create a trackable point in space.
 This is then used to render objects relative to that point or create a known location.
-Some uses for HoloLens include finding a real world object tagged with fiducials (e.g. a TV monitor with a QR code), placing holograms over fiducials, and visually pairing with non-HoloLens devices like tablets that have been set up to communicate with HoloLens via Wi-Fi.
+Some uses for HoloLens include finding a real world object tagged with fiducials (e.g., a TV monitor with a QR code), placing holograms over fiducials, and visually pairing with non-HoloLens devices like tablets that have been set up to communicate with HoloLens via Wi-Fi.

 You'll need a few things to recognize a visual pattern and place an object in the applications world space:
-1. An image pattern recognition toolkit, such as QR code, AR tags, face finder, circle trackers, OCR etc.
+1. An image pattern recognition toolkit, such as QR code, AR tags, face finder, circle trackers, OCR, etc.
-2. Collect image frames at runtime, and pass them to the recognition layer
+2. Collect image frames at runtime and pass them to the recognition layer.
 3. Unproject their image locations back into world positions, or likely world rays.
-4. Position your virtual models over these world locations
+4. Position your virtual models over these world locations.

 Some important image-processing links:
 * [OpenCV](https://opencv.org/)